kiranwankhade/Masai_Dashboard/README.md

-# Project Name: Dashboard Masai SChool
+# Project Name: Dashboard Masai School

 ## About
 This project provides a platform for users to register for events, take the MSAT assessment, and subsequently view their results.
 It also provides an extensive onboarding process for users.